jbloom/FluPhylogeneticsModule/source/slides.rst

 Saving your sequence set
 =================================
-1) You should now have a set of sequences that like this:
+1) You should now have a set of sequences like this:

 .. image:: images/SequenceSet.png
    :align: right